 Maine scenery will take hold of all of your senses, with the exhilarating crashing waves at the coast, the gently rolling farmland and richly scented forests.
 As you can imagine, this landscape offers great opportunities for hiking, climbing, kayaking and sailing.
 If hiking appeals to you most, you like our ‘Whites and the Water’ Hiking trip in New England that visits both Acadia National Park and New Hampshire’s famous White Mountains.

-Our Maine Multi-Sport adventure tour includes all of these, and is especially designed to introduce you to the very best of our landscapes, from a hike down Cadillac Mountain to a gentle ride on an antique wooden schooner.
+Our Maine Multi-Sport adventure tours include all of these outdoor pursuits, and is especially designed to introduce you to the very best of our landscapes, from a hike down Cadillac Mountain to a gentle ride on an antique wooden schooner.

-Over 80% of Maine’s total land is forested or unclaimed; in fact, it has the most forest cover of any US state.
-The huge diversity of our trees means that Fall in Maine is absolutely stunning.
+Over 80% of Maine’s total land is forested or unclaimed; in fact, we boast the most forest cover of any US state.
+The huge diversity of our trees means that autumn in Maine is absolutely stunning.

 Maine’s fabulously diverse wildlife